All Cleaned Up

 A while back I saw the quote above.
 It exactly fits my philosophy and while I couldn’t source it, I am grateful to whoever said it first.

-I believe that environmental awareness starts at home.
+Environmental awareness starts at home.
 While our changing environment is a worldwide problem, most folks can do little to solve it on a global scale.
 Yet, if we break up the environment into smaller chunks, we can do something to change our personal environments: the quality of life in our homes and our cities.
 We can each take small steps that will result in an improvement.
 For instance, clean water.

 Water is a pretty weighty commodity.
 A gallon of the stuff weighs 8.3 pounds, yet, the real weight of water is in how necessary it is to life.
 We drink it, cook in it, and bathe in it.
 Our plants need it to grow.